ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

     {{ 'ansible' | regex_search('foobar') is none }}
     # => True

   This is due to historic behavior and the custom re-implementation of some of the Jinja internals in Ansible.
-Enable the ``jinja2_native`` setting if you want the ``regex_search`` filter to  always return ``none`` if it cannot find a match.
+Enable the ``jinja2_native`` setting if you want the ``regex_search`` filter to  always return ``None`` if it cannot find a match.

 To extract all occurrences of regex matches in a string, use the ``regex_findall`` filter: